ratisharma33/Ai-chatbot_horizontechx/README.md

 ---

 ## 📌 Project Overview
-This repository contains my official project submissions for the **Horizon TechX Software Engineering Internship**.
-To fulfill the completion criteria efficiently, this project is engineered as a seamless **All-in-One single-file application** (`index.html`) that bundles two separate interactive Natural Language Processing (NLP) modules into a single, clean workspace.
+This repository contains my official project submissions for the **Horizon TechX data science and AI Internship**.
+To fulfill the completion criteria efficiently, this project as a seamless **All-in-One single-file application** (`index.html`) that bundles two separate interactive Natural Language Processing (NLP) modules into a single, clean workspace.

 ### 🔗 Live Deployment Matrix
 👉 **[Click Here to Launch the Live App Interface](https://your-username.github.io/your-repo-name/)** *(Note: Replace the link above with your actual live GitHub Pages URL!)*